Walnut Wood Characteristics: Color, Grain Pattern, Uses, and More

 Availability/Pricing

-Given its popularity, we don’t doubt that you can easily find walnut boards in your nearest hardware store.
+Given its popularity, you can easily find walnut boards in your nearest hardware store.
 These wood products are often sold in smaller width specifications, but the varieties aren’t limited.

 It’s a premium hardwood and a domestic wood specie, so expect the prices to be competitive and high.
 However, the price range still depends on the material quality and specifications.